Mornings in Jenin

 - Annemarie Jacir

 - Ignition Films

 About the Director

 Annemarie has written, directed and produced over sixteen films with premieres in Cannes, Berlin, Venice, Locarno, and Toronto.
 All three features were Palestine’s Oscar entries.
 Founder of Philistine Films, she regularly collaborates as editor, screenwriter and producer with fellow filmmakers.
 With a commitment to hiring locally, Annemarie also mentors and actively promotes Arab cinema.
-She has been a jury member to numerous festivals, including Cannes and Berlin, and is a member of the Asia Pacific Screen Academy, AMPAS and BAFTA.
+She has been a jury member to numerous festivals, including Cannes, Berlin, and Sundance and is a member of the Asia Pacific Screen Academy, AMPAS and BAFTA.